June 25, 2016

-Many small businesses invest in a Google AdWords campaign, but not many venture out into the world of Bing pay-per-click advertising.
+Many small businesses invest in a Google Ads campaign, but not many venture out into the world of Bing pay-per-click advertising.
 However, this could be a huge missed opportunity.
 Forty-five million users are using Bing as their search engine every day, and they represent a large segment of the population – and potential customers – that you simply aren’t reaching.
 Did you know that 14% of all Canadian searches are performed on Bing?

 I was dead wrong.
 I found that this little experiment was a complete waste of time and money.
 My Bing ads had resulted in a 99% bounce rate!
-These results led me to ask the question, “Why can’t you replicate your Google AdWords campaign on Bing’s ads platform and get the same results”?
+These results led me to ask the question, “Why can’t you replicate your Google Ads campaign on Bing’s ads platform and get the same results”?
 I began to look into it further.

 Bing Ads vs. Google Ads